none24smu/Pokemon-Stadium-2-decomp-project/docs/BUILDING.md

 # Building Pokemon Stadium 2 (Work in Progress)

 This repository aims to produce a bit-for-bit matching build of Pokemon Stadium 2 (N64) from source.
-The build system is now functional with source code compilation.
+The build system now includes extensive data integration and improved compilation handling.

 ## Prerequisites